-The abundance of harbour porpoises in northern European waters, (excluding the Baltic Proper) has been estimated three times from internationally coordinated large-scale dedicated surveys; SCANS (Small Cetacean Abundance in the North Sea and Adjacent waters) in July 1994 (Hammond et al., 2002), SCANS-II in July 2005 (Hammond et al., 2013), and SCANS-III in July 2016.
-Previously, the abundance for the population inhabiting the Kattegat, Belt Sea, the Sound and Western Baltic was estimated to be 27,767 (CV = 0.45, 95% confidence interval (CI) = 11,946-64,549) in 1994, and 10,865 (CV=0.32, 95% CI = 5,840-20,214) in 2005 (Teilmann et al., 2011).
-Although this represents a 60% decline in the point estimates, the wide confidence limits result in no significant trend.
+The abundance of harbour porpoises in northern European waters, (excluding the Baltic Proper) has been estimated three times from internationally coordinated large-scale dedicated surveys; SCANS (Small Cetacean Abundance in the North Sea and Adjacent waters) in July 1994 (Hammond et al., 2002), SCANS-II in July 2005 (Hammond et al., 2013), SCANS-III in July 2016 and SCANS-IV in July 2022.
+Results from SCANS-IV are not yet available.